 Authorities Granted to the IRB by Federal Regulation

-The seven IRB committees listed on the University of Pittsburgh’s FederalWide Assurance (FWA00006790) are appropriately constituted administrative bodies established to protect the rights and welfare of human subjects (including patients) recruited to participate in research activities.
-In accordance with the Federal Policy regulations (45 CFR 46) of the Department of Health and Human Services (DHHS) and the applicable regulations (21 CFR 50, 56) of the Food and Drug Administration (FDA), the IRB has the authority to approve, require modifications to, or disapprove all research activities covered by the policy, including exempt research activities under 45 CFR 46.104 for which limited IRB review is a condition of exemption (45 CFR 46.102(d)(2)(iii) and (d)(3)(i)(C).
+The seven IRB committees listed on the University of Pittsburgh’s FederalWide Assurance (FWA00006790) are appropriately constituted administrative bodies established to protect the rights and welfare of human subjects recruited to participate in research activities.
+In accordance with the Federal Policy regulations (45 CFR 46) of the Department of Health and Human Services (DHHS) and the applicable regulations (21 CFR 50, 56) of the Food and Drug Administration (FDA), the IRB has the authority to approve, require modifications in (to secure approval), or disapprove all research activities covered by the policy, including exempt research activities under 45 CFR 46.104 for which limited IRB review is a condition of exemption (45 CFR 46.102(d)(2)(iii) and (d)(3)(i)(C).
 Exemptions at (d)(7) and (d)(8) are not included because Broad Consent is not being implemented.

 - Research activities approved by the IRB are subject to further appropriate review and approval or disapproval by the Institutional Official of the University of Pittsburgh and by officials of the UPMC.
 However, those officials may not approve human subject research to be conducted within their institution if such research has not received prior approval from the IRB.